The Promise of Jesus

 With a further promise

 “See, I will send the prophet Elijah to you before that great and dreadful day of the Lord comes.
 6 He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.”

 The silence for approximately 400 years.
 What were the Israelites thinking?
-During this silence the Romans would come to prominence and occupy Jerusalem.
+Was the promise of Jesus real?
+During this silence, the Romans would come to prominence and occupy Jerusalem.
 Were people thinking has God forgotten us?
 Were they thinking has He forgotten His promises?

 I cover these promises to bring us two points of application:

 If God promises something it will happen.
 The biggest issue with this is us.
 Let me explain.